Alemi7523/Alemi7523.github.io/index.md

 <img src="assets/media/image37.png"/>

 Try to cross the bridge or talk to Nim and she will start following you.
-On the other side of the bride, there is a different area of Route 4 with encounter that though similar, aren’t identical.
+On the other side of the bride, there is a different area of Route 4, the central one, with encounters that though similar, aren’t identical.

 **Route 4 Central/East Area Encounters (Grassy Terrain)**

 |**Grass: Morning** |**%** |**Grass: Day** |**%** |**Grass: Night** |**%** |**Old Rod** | **%** |
 |-------------------|------|---------------|------|-----------------|------|------------|-------|
 |Bounsweet          |20    |Bounsweet      |49    |Bounsweet        |42    |Finneon     | 100   |